wearefuturegov/nesta-skills/content/roles/07-translator.md

   - text: Can transform hard data into captivating stories
   - text: Sensitive to people they are engaging with
 weaknesses:
   - text: Can consider themselves as master of several domains, not knowing when to call in the experts
 attitudes:
   - text: Resilient
   - text: Curious
   - text: Reflective
   - text: Empathic
+attitudesMapping:
+  - 1
+  - 3
+  - 4
+  - 7
+  - 8
+  - 9
 skillsMapping:
   - 1
   - 3